middyjs/middy/websites/middy.js.org/src/routes/docs/upgrade/7-8/+page.md

 - added `omitPaths` and `mask` options.
 See [Logging and PII](#logging-and-pii)
 - `logger: false` is no longer accepted; the option must be a function, omit the middleware to disable logging **Breaking Change**
+- docs: register it after `httpErrorHandler` (`onError` hooks run in reverse registration order) to log the original error.
+Registered first, as the page previously advised, it logs the generic `Error` that `httpErrorHandler` puts in `request.error` for a non-http or `expose: false` error, with the original under `cause`

 ### [event-batch-handler](/docs/handlers/event-batch-handler)